librato/api-docs/source/includes/_time-intervals.md

 ## Pagination

->If the response includes the following `query` section it implies there are more points and that `start_time` should be set to 1305562061 to retrieve the next matching elements.
+>Example: If the response includes the following `query` section it implies there are more points and that `start_time` should be set to 1305562061 to retrieve the next matching elements.

->Response:

 ```json
 "query" : {